-- A relentless will to win: “combines a ferocious appetite for work with a really very sharp legal mind”; “a will to win in every case, however tricky”; “meticulous in his preparation and completely dedicated to the case”
+- A relentless will to win: “combines a ferocious appetite for work with a really very sharp legal mind”; “a will to win in every case, however tricky”; “extremely sharp, committed and focussed on the result”; “meticulous in his preparation and completely dedicated to the case”

-- First-rate advocacy: “an unbelievably good advocate for his level of call”; “very punchy”; “a very tenacious and skilful advocate”; “aggressive when he needs to be and sensible in his deliveries in court”
+- A skilful advocate: “an unbelievably good advocate for his level of call”; “very punchy”; “a very tenacious and skilful advocate”; “aggressive when he needs to be and sensible in his deliveries in court”; “he has the ear of the judge and is a very strong advocate”

-- In-depth legal analysis: “extremely good on the law”; “rigorously thorough and responsive”; “very detailed in his approach”; “very authoritative”; “always keeps a commercial outlook and has very strong tactical judgement”
+- A first-class lawyer: “extremely good on the law”; “rigorously thorough and responsive”; “very detailed in his approach”; “intelligent and first rate on the law”; “very authoritative”; “always keeps a commercial outlook and has very strong tactical judgement”

-- A modern approach: “very personable”; “very user-friendly and good at staying in touch and being practical”; “very strong on his feet and has a good client manner”; “a pleasure to work with”
+- A collaborative approach: “extremely personable, which impresses clients and makes a big difference in cases”; “extremely accessible, very responsive and very good in court”; “very strong on his feet and has a good client manner”; “a pleasure to work with”

+Tom is an experienced trial advocate who is not afraid to back his judgment.
 Tom has recently acted in significant, high-value litigation as part of larger legal teams, both at first instance and in the Court of Appeal.
 He also appears in his own right in the High Court and County Court as well as before professional regulatory panels.
-He has extensive experience of trial advocacy, including the cross-examination of a variety of witnesses, and as a sole advocate his opponents frequently include more senior practitioners.
+Tom is a sophisticated negotiator who is frequently instructed to act at mediation and other forms of ADR.
 Tom was appointed as Junior Counsel to the Crown (Attorney General’s B Panel) in June 2016.

 Further details of Tom’s practice areas can be found via the links at the bottom of this page.
 Recent highlights include:

-- Willers v Joyce EWHC 3424 (Ch): acting for the successful defendants in the first case in English legal history of alleged malicious prosecution of civil proceedings since the recognition of the tort by the Supreme Court UKSC 43.
+- Willers v Joyce EWHC 3424 (Ch): representing the successful defendants in the first case in English legal history of alleged malicious prosecution of civil proceedings since the recognition of the tort by the Supreme Court UKSC 43.
 Five-week Chancery Division trial before Rose J. Extensive trial preparation and conducting cross-examination of factual and expert witnesses.
-Click here for a case note.
 Led by Paul Mitchell QC.
+Tom has subsequently been instructed on numerous other civil and criminal malicious prosecution actions.

 - Celsa v Benson & ors (2018): representing one of seven defendants to a claim by the UK’s largest steel manufacturer for unlawful means conspiracy arising out of the alleged misappropriation of hundreds of tonnes of by-products from the steel manufacturing process at a plant in South Wales.
 Settled on confidential terms.